jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture/lesson-12-truck-steering-shaft.md

 - $\sigma_{TS}(MPa) = 3.2 HV$
   - Common equation to correlate #Vickers-Hardness to stress.
   - Fig. 11 shows a clue that outer edge of shaft could be another phase or chemical material altogether.
-- Concluded as axial torque fracture by a [ductile mechanism](lesson-11-ductile-fracture.md): which would have left dimples (though possible in fatigue, which is still dominated by #fatigue-striations).
+- Concluded as axial torque fracture by a [ductile mechanism](ductile-fracture.md): which would have left dimples (though possible in fatigue, which is still dominated by #fatigue-striations).
   - A small fraction of the impact force from collision could have caused failure.
   - Q: What if that small fraction was the applied force to steer the vehicle out of the way of the accident, which subsequently failed and further failed to re-direct the car.
   - A: Human nature.
 This paper is not good, because it lacks contextual information and analysis.
 Though, it did go through the [12 step method](12-steps-to-forensic-materials-engineering.md).
 The drawback here is begging the question.

----
-**Breakout Questions for our Specimens**
-- No idea how it is broke or if in a corrosive environment.
-- Stephen knows the #BC, timelines, and where it broke.
-- Q: What was it for?
-Cross-threading was present.
-- A: Stephen, big notch root radius in there.
-- Q: Material, loading, chemicals, location, manufacturer?
-- A: Stephen.
-- #FEA may be difficult for mesh profiles.
----

 ## Failure Analysis of a Bidet
-1. Why do we need different analyses when material contains mesoscale defects: notches, cracks, and voids?
+1. Why do we need different analyses when material contains #mesoscale defects: notches, cracks, and voids?
 - Stress is concentrated by local defects.
-- A handbook by _Peterson_--before #FEA and before computers--includes stress concentration formulas
+- A handbook by _Peterson_--before #FEA and before computers--includes #stress-concentration formulas
 2. 100 stitches and severe subsequent trauma
 - Amorphous ceramic.
 - Total flaw size 21-32 mm with some discoloration: who's fault is it?